Rock Hill Car Accident Attorneys

 It depends exactly how long.
 The statute of limitations for personal injury actions in South Carolina is three years from the date of injury, or discovery of injury.
 After three years, unless there are extreme circumstances, you’ll be barred from bringing a suit.

 It’s important to contact an attorney as soon as possible after your auto accident to protect your right to compensation.
 This also includes not signing any insurance settlements until discussing your options.

 Get help now by contacting our Rock Hill, South Carolina office

-At McGowan, Hood & Felder, LLC, we understand how devastating a car accident can be.
+At McGowan, Hood, Felder & Phillips, LLC, we understand how devastating a car accident can be.
 The force of large vehicles at even moderate speeds can cause loved ones to die and victims to suffer catastrophic or long-term injuries.
 We have nearly 20 attorneys who are ready to help you fight for full compensation.
 You can call us at 803-327-7800 or complete our contact form to schedule a free consultation at our Rock Hill, South Carolina office.